jedisct1/libsodium-doc/secret-key_cryptography/xchacha20-poly1305_construction.md

 `nsec` is not used by this particular construction and should always be `NULL`.

 The public nonce `npub` should never ever be reused with the same key.
 Nonces can be generated using `randombytes_buf()` for every message.
 XChaCha20 uses 192-bit nonces, so the probability of a collision is negligible.
-Using a counter is also perfectly fine: nonces have to be unique for a given key, but they don’t have to be unpredicable.
+Using a counter is also perfectly fine: nonces have to be unique for a given key, but they don’t have to be unpredictable.

 ``` c
 int crypto_aead_xchacha20poly1305_ietf_decrypt(unsigned char *m,